 How Can a Villa Holiday be Eco Friendly?

-If you are truly into sustainable living you may wonder if a holiday in Bali villas is truly an eco-friendly choice.
+A report this month from holiday experts Easy Villas says if you are truly into sustainable living you may wonder if a holiday in a villa is truly an eco-friendly choice.
 Even though this can seem like a costly choice and therefore not so very sustainable especially if you are on a budget, you have to look at it from a different perspective.
 A luxury holiday like can be eco friendly if you share it.
 Shared holidays are usually much more fun anyway.

 Suppose you choose a 3 bedroom luxury villa and took 6 people – 2 to each room.
 Divide the nightly rental by 6 and it suddenly becomes very affordable.
 At that rate, the cost of the villa that is advertised at $240 per night, drops to a mere $40 per person.
 This is something you would never find in Australia, especially not for luxury accommodation.
 Even caravan parks cost more than that per night and they certainly don’t have luxurious accommodation.